 Disneyland is full of kids – especially little girls – in costume.
-Not everybody does it, but it can make a day in the park, and your vacation photos extra fun!
+Not everybody does it, but it can make a day in the park (and your vacation photos) extra fun!

 You can buy beautiful princess dresses and other costumes at Disneyland.
 When my kids were younger, I preferred to pack less expensive, washable costumes from Little Dress Up Shop or Amazon.com.
 For little boys, think pirates, Star Wars or Marvel superheroes!

-My twelve-year-old daughter still has the autograph book she took to Disneyland at age 6.
-It's fun to collect character signatures, and then add photos to the book later.
+My 15-year-old daughter still has the autograph book she took to Disneyland at age 6.
+It's fun to collect character signatures, and then add the photos to the book later.

 Southern California is sunny year-round.
 You'll be outside most of the day, so be sure to protect your family with sunscreen.
 Consider sunglasses and sun hats as well.

 The easiest way to save enough space for your whole family is to pack a parade blanket in your day pack.
 Assign one adult to hold the space while the other continues to explore the park with the kids.